Permanently Expanded Child Tax Credit Proposal Critical for Families with Lowest Incomes

 Families Should be Protected from Increased Financial Hardship

 Providing the CTC as a monthly payment is an important way to help families meet their ongoing basic needs.
 But since the expanded CTC benefit is provided to families based on their income and tax status from the prior tax year, without a strong “safe harbor” provision families will face owing large sums to the IRS based on changing circumstances from year to year.
 The requirement to pay the government money the family has already spent could force those with low incomes into a financial spiral and make them worse off than they were without the credit.

 By protecting the expanded CTC payments against garnishment and interception, policymakers can ensure the money goes to the children it is intended for, not to creditors.
 The payment should not be used to offset tax liability that families may owe.

 Increase Access to the CTC by Tying Enrollment with Other Public Benefit Programs

 The families with the lowest incomes are not required to file federal tax returns, and some of them missed out on timely receipt of the stimulus payments as a result.
 To ensure all eligible children receive the benefit, lawmakers should include language to allow the IRS to coordinate with the Social Security Administration (SSA) and other state public benefit granting agencies to identify families who are already receiving benefits and aren’t required to file taxes so they can receive their benefits quickly with as little administrative burden as possible.
 This could also accelerate enrollment of newborns, many of whom are covered by Medicaid.

 CTC Expansion: One of Many Investments Children Need

-The Child and Dependent Care Tax Credit (CDCTC) should also be expanded and made fully refundable.
+The ARP also expanded the Child and Dependent Care Tax Credit (CDCTC) and made it fully refundable.
 But the CTC and the CDCTC are two separate tax credits that provide different forms of financial support to families with children.
-Improvements to the CDCTC should be in addition to increased direct spending on child care and an expanded CTC, not in place of it.
+Permanent improvements to the CDCTC should be in addition to increased direct spending on child care and an expanded CTC, not in place of them.